syncfusion-content/xamarin-docs/Xamarin/SfMaps/BubbleMarker.md

 ![Bubble marker color customization](Images/BubbleFillColor.jpg)

-Bubble Color can also be customized by [`ColorMappings`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.BubbleMarkerSetting~ColorMappingsProperty.html).
+Bubble color can also be customized by [`ColorMappings`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.BubbleMarkerSetting~ColorMappingsProperty.html).

-Maps provide two types of color mapping for Bubble Marker
+Maps provide two types of color mapping for bubble marker

  * Equal color mapping
- * Range Color mapping
+ * Range color mapping

-### RangeColorMapping
+### Range color mapping

 It is used to differentiate the bubble fill based on its under-bound value and color ranges.
-The From and To properties are used to define the color range and color for the range that can be specified using the Color property.
+The [`From`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.RangeColorMapping~FromProperty.html) and [`To`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.RangeColorMapping~ToProperty.html) properties are used to define the color range and color for the range that can be specified using the Color property.

 {% tabs %}